-ANGLO-IRISH COOPERATION ACHIEVESS WATERTIGHT DEAL AT IRISH PARLIAME
+ANGLO-IRISH COOPERATION ACHIEVES WATERTIGHT DEAL AT IRISH PARLIAMENT

 Anglo-Irish cooperation helped provide all the right answers when Leinster House, the seat of the Oireachtas, the Parliament of Ireland, underwent a full internal and external refurbishment.

 McCrory Access Solutions used their in-house system for the scaffold structure but turned to UK System Scaffold Hire to supplement their existing stocks of the HAKI 750 Temporary Roofing System for the project.

 As Davitt McElroy of McCrory Access Solutions explains: “ The challenge was to design a structure that kept the building totally weather tight while the old roof was removed and the new one installed, but which also allowed multiple trades safe access and the optimum clear space to undertake their work.
 The most difficult task from a build and design perspective was having all of the scaffold and roof structure in place without being allowed to touch or tie to the existing listed building.